Z3ROS1X/CKs-FilterList/Readme.md

 # CHEF-KOCH's Filter List [![Build Status](https://travis-ci.org/CHEF-KOCH/CKs-FilterList.svg?branch=master)](https://travis-ci.org/CHEF-KOCH/CKs-FilterList)

-I created CK's Filter List 2018 because I don't like the current well-known filter lists and I think they're often outdated and _incomplete_ or simply too inefficient.
-My list is not restricted by any region.
-However, my personal focus is english, russian and swiss and germany regions since I speak these languages.
+CK's Filter List was created 2018 because I didn't liked the well-known filter lists and I think they're often outdated or _incomplete_ and simply too inefficient.
+My list is not restricted by any region and the main-focus is english, russian, swiss and germany regions since I speak these languages.